Popular Influencers in 2026: A Sponsorship Buyer's View

 Why popularity doesn't predict ROI

-Three reasons popularity-only rankings mislead:
+Three reasons popularity-only rankings will burn you:

 "Material connections must be disclosed regardless of audience size; the FTC does not give popular creators a different rule."